diverso-lab/uvlhub-docs/docs/architecture/http_request.md

 *Figure 1: HTTP Request.*

-The Figure 1 shows an architecture of {% include uvlhub.html %} using the Flask framework, organizing the code in a Model-View-Controller (MVC) pattern.
+The Figure 1 shows an HTTP request in {% include uvlhub.html %} using the Flask framework, organizing the code in a Model-View-Controller (MVC) pattern.

 ## Internet